beamzer/ScirtScan/README.md

 ## Bugs
 At the moment sql2html.py doesn't like it when fields in the database are empty.
 I will fix this.

+## Upcoming features
+* A check for the presence of `.well-known/security.txt `
+* more output options